Tubbz-alt/Intel-Pattern-Matching-Technology/examples/c_RestoringKnowledge/README.md

 ## Running the Sample

-When the sample runs, it looks for and loads the file NeurData.dat from the on-board flash.
-Once the neurons have restored their knowledge from file, as before, the program asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
+When the sample runs, it attempts to load the file NeurData.dat from the on-board flash.
+As before, the program asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
 The Pattern is analyzed when a Newline character is recognized.

 **Note:** Any entry that is greater than 255 will be constrained to 255